APO Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on APO specifically: APO IV at 36.42% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 10.44% (roughly $14.18 on the underlying).
+Why this butterfly structure on APO specifically: APO IV at 32.57% is on the cheap side of its 1-year range, which favors premium-buying structures like a APO butterfly, with a market-implied 1-standard-deviation move of approximately 9.34% (roughly $13.17 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated APO expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on APO should anchor to the underlying notional of $135.80 per share and to the trader's directional view on APO stock.
+Position sizing on APO should anchor to the underlying notional of $141.08 per share and to the trader's directional view on APO stock.

 APO butterfly setup

-The APO butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With APO near $135.80, the first option leg uses a $129.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The APO butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With APO at $141.08 on that close, the first option leg uses a $134.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed APO chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 APO shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)